-The Student Health Center provides emergency contraception for a fee of $12 which can be charged to your Eagle One card or your student account.
-No appointment is necessary.
+The Student Health Center provides emergency contraception for a fee which can be charged to your Eagle One card or your student account at the time of your appointment.
 Emergency contraception works best if used as soon as possible and within 72 hours after sexual intercourse.

 What is Emergency Contraception ?